lingzhi-shao/lingzhi-shao.github.io/_pages/includes/others.md

 # 💬 Advisory Reports
-- Junwen Zhu & Lingzhi Shao (2022).
+- Junwen Zhu and Lingzhi Shao (2022).
 “Recommendations for Improving and Promoting Case Study Metrics in Higher Education Evaluation”.
 Accepted by Department of Social Sciences, Ministry of Education of China.
-- Junwen Zhu, Lingzhi Shao, Jiawen Xu, Ji Qi & Juan Zhao (2022).
+- Junwen Zhu, Lingzhi Shao, Jiawen Xu, Ji Qi and Juan Zhao (2022).
 “World Experience and Chinese Patterns in Cultivating Excellent Talents”.
 Invited by East China Normal University.

 # 💻 Research Grants